Legal immigration is a mess. These startups are trying to help

 That’s why, as well as parsing data, the company works closely with its lawyer network and monitors the constantly changing policies around immigration under the Trump administration, which has sought to limit legal immigration through a variety of measures.
 The administration has cut back on the number of work visas, increased the amount of documentation needed to obtain one, and lengthened wait times, which has negatively impacted businesses who need foreign talent to stay competitive.
 It has allowed far fewer refugees into the country.
 In January, Trump ordered thousands of people who were in the United States on temporary visas to leave or risk deportation.
 In June, the Trump administration decided that people seeking refuge from domestic violence and gang violence in the United States would no longer be granted asylum.

 Family immigration has also come under attack–Trump has denigrated the process by calling it “chain migration,” even though his wife’s parents used family immigration to become U.S. citizens.
 But even though it’s no longer in the news cycle, the policy changes to make family migration more difficult continue.
 Typically, USCIS adjudicators will send requests for more information if an application is missing something small.
 But after a September 2018 policy change, USCIS officials are more empowered to deny an application outright instead of asking for more info–and then keep the $1,000+ application fee as well, forcing a family to start the expensive, draining process over again.
-Another, more drastic policy change: Applicants typically get temporary status and are authorized to work while waiting for a permanent visa.
-But if an applicant doesn’t have another, non-temporary type of visa during the application process for a green card and the application is denied, they could be deported.
+Another, more drastic policy change: Applicants typically get temporary status and are authorized to work while waiting for a permanent visa, even if their temporary visa expires during the wait.
+But now, if an applicant doesn’t have another, non-temporary type of visa and their green card application is denied, they could be deported immediately.

 “It’s turned into a world where it’s never been more important to get the paperwork done right the first time,” Wang says.

 As Boundless monitors the policy changes, it also keeping a rigorous blog and actively advocating for immigrant rights.
 Right now, there’s another policy change in the public comment period about which Wang’s cofounder Doug Rand has written an editorial in the Houston Chronicle.
-Previously, anyone using public benefits was ineligible for a green card, according to immigration.
-Typically, sponsors have to prove they have a certain amount of income so that the applicant won’t ever need to depend on the government.
-But the proposed “public charge” rule is making it even harder to get a green card, requiring the government to base its decision on income–as well as other factors such as whether an applicant might need public benefits at some point in the future.
+Previously, sponsors have to prove they have a certain amount of income so that the applicant won’t ever need to depend on the government.
+But the proposed “public charge” rule is making it even harder to get a green card, requiring the government to base its decision on a higher income hurdle–as well as other factors such as credit score and student loans.
 Practically, this means raising the amount of income a sponsor needs to have from 125% to 250% of the Federal Poverty Guidelines, which is about $41,000 for most couples without children.
 “That’s solidly middle class income,” Wang says.
-The company’s analysis shows the change would impact more than half of all Boundless’s users–and nearly 200,000 married couples in the United States.
+The company’s analysis shows the change would impact more than half of all Boundless’s users–and nearly 200,000 married couples in the United States each year.

 For an immigrant applying for a green card, understanding the stakes here is crucial.
 Boundless’s blog is meant as a resource for all things immigration–when you Google “marriage green card,” one of the company’s how-to guides shows up before USCIS’s own page.
 “We have an important role in educating and informing people of what is happening and how it affects them,” Wang says.
 “We’ve been taking a more public role here around what this new policy means for families and what can you do to protect you and your family.”